josmar-crwdstffng/angular/aio/content/guide/template-typecheck.md

 </code-example>

 The `<h2>` and the `<span>` are in the `*ngFor` embedded view.
-In basic mode, Angular doesn't check either of them.
+In basic mode, Angular does not check either of them.
 However, in full mode, Angular checks that `config` and `user` exist and assumes a type of `any`.
 In strict mode, Angular knows that the `user` in the `<span>` has a type of `User`, and that `address` is an object with a `city` property of type `string`.